Homeowners Should Do Their Own Termite Treatments

 If you are not doing regular inspections of your home either yourself or by a pest controller, termite damage will be a confronting discovery.
 A door falls away from its hinges, a renovation surprise or sometimes it was simply leaning on a pergola pole or a window sill that revealed the termite activities.

 We know that termites can do major damage to homes but termites are specialists in being covert.
-So keep an eye out for hollow sounding timber, rippled or cracked paint, termites are even known to make clicking noises in the walls as night (bang on a wall and see if it gets louder).
+So keep an eye out for hollow-sounding timber, and rippled or cracked paint, termites are even known to make clicking noises in the walls at night (bang on a wall and see if it gets louder).

 Doing your own termite inspection is a fairly simple process

-Seeing termites leads to a lot of questions, the main on… How much will getting rid of these termites cost me?
+Seeing termites leads to a lot of questions, the main one… How much will get rid of these termites cost me?

 As you can understand, every termite discovery is unique.